 Consultant Applications Portal (CAP): The Consultant Applications Portal (CAP Module) was rolled out nationally in June 2018 following a successful pilot period in Quarter 1 2018.
 The CAP Module is used to apply for new posts, replacement posts and for the restructuring of existing posts.
 The purpose of the CAP Module is to expedite the process of consultant post approval and to allow visibility and transparency for stakeholders throughout the process.
 The Portal facilitates users to complete, verify, submit and track consultant application forms from the initiation stage to approval online.
 The introduction of this Module has helped to minimize errors and improve traceability of forms as well as providing a centralized paperless system for all users to access.

 Training Supports Module:The new Training Supports Scheme (TSS) came into effect from Monday July 8th 2019.
 NDTP has created a new TSS module that enable NCHDs and Medical Manpower Departments to manage the administration for the Training Supports Scheme using a streamlined centralised system which also provides transparency throughout the entire process for all stakeholders.

 NDTP are pleased to announce the National Employment Record (NER) was the winner in the 'Best use of IT' category at the November 2016 Irish Healthcare Awards.
 The award recognises this innovative system which benefits both NCHDs and employers.

 At the February 2017 CIPD Awards the National HR Division of HSE received a Special Recognition Award.
 Special mention was given to the development of the National Employee Record and the work of Diversity, Equality & Inclusion and the HR People Strategy.

-NDTP would like to thank all those NCHDs who have opened NER Portal Accounts and Medical HR Departments Nationally for working with us to ensure the success of NER.
+NDTP would like to thank all those NCHDs who have opened NER Portal Accounts and Medical HR Departments Nationally for working with us to ensure the success of DIME.